On the Serre conjecture for Artin characters in the geometric case: Construction of Artin representation

 Let us show the essential surjectivity.
 Take $\mc{F}\in D^{\mr{b}}_{\mr{c}}(X_\infty)$.
 There exist integers $b\leq a$ such that $\mc{H}^i\mc{F}=0$ for $i\not\in[b,a]$.
 Without loss of generality, we may assume that $b=0$.
 We use the induction on $a$.
 If $a=0$, this is a consequence of [SGA 4, Exp.\ IX, Cor 2.7.4].
 For general $a$, consider the exact triangle $\tau^{<a}\mc{F}\rightarrow\mc{F}\rightarrow(\mc{H}^a\mc{F})[-a]\rightarrow$.
 The connecting morphism yields an element $e_{\mc{F}}\in\mr{Hom}_{D(X_\infty)}\bigl((\mc{H}^a\mc{F})[-a-1],\tau^{<a}\mc{F}\bigr)$, and the exact triangle induces an isomorphism $\mr{Cone}(e_{\mc{F}})\cong\mc{F}$.
 By induction hypothesis, there exist $\mc{G}$, $\mc{G}'\in D^{\mr{b}}_{\mr{c}}(X_i)$ and isomorphisms $\pi_{\infty}^*\mc{G}\cong\tau^{<a}\mc{F}$, $\pi_{\infty}^*\mc{G}'\cong(\mc{H}^a\mc{F})[-a]$ for some $i$.
 By the full faithfulness of $\rho$ that we have already proven, there exists $j\in I_{/i}$ and a homomorphism $\phi\colon\pi_j^*\mc{G}'[-1]\rightarrow\pi_j^*\mc{G}$ whose pullback to $X_\infty$ is isomorphic to $e_{\mc{F}}$.
 Let $\pi'\colon X_{\infty}\rightarrow X_j$ be the morphism.
 Then we have $\pi'^*\mr{Cone}(\phi)\cong\mr{Cone}(\pi'^*\phi)\cong\mr{Cone}(e_{\mc{F}})\cong\mc{F}$.
 Thus, $\mc{F}$ belongs to the essential image of $\rho$ as required. \end{proof}

-We also need the following lemma, which roughly asserts that if we are given a morphism of finite type $f\colon X\rightarrow S$, and a constructible sheaf $\mc{F}$ on the generic fiber of $f$, there exists an alteration of $S$ so that $\mc{F}$ extends to a constructible sheaf on $X$ which is universally locally acyclic.
+The sheaf $\mc{L}(ft')$ appeared in Introduction is usually {\em not} locally acyclic as it is.
+This prevents us from applying Theorem \ref{bc} directly to $\mc{L}(ft')$.
+To remedy this, we need the following theorem, which roughly asserts that if we are given a morphism of finite type $f\colon X\rightarrow S$, and a constructible sheaf $\mc{F}$ on the generic fiber of $f$, there exists an alteration $T$ of $S$ so that $\mc{F}$ extends to a constructible complex on $X_T$ which is universally locally acyclic.